Virtual Classes of Character Stacks: Grothendieck ring of representable stacks

 \section{Grothendieck ring of representable stacks}

-In this paper, we shall work on categories of relative stacks with separated and representable morphisms.
-For the sake of completeness, we will present the definitions in the relative setting that will be key for our purposes.
+In this paper, we shall work on categories of relative stacks with separated and representable morphisms that will be key for our purposes.
 For further information about stacks, including the definitions in the absolute setting, please refer to \cite{neumann2009algebraic} or \cite{stacks-project}, among others.

 Let $\mathfrak{S}$ be an algebraic (Artin) stack of finite type over a field $k$.
 The \textit{category of stacks over $\mathfrak{S}$}, denoted by $\Stck/\mathfrak{S}$, is the following $2$-category. \begin{itemize} \item The objects are pairs $(\mathfrak{X}, \pi)$, where $\mathfrak{X}$ is an algebraic stack of finite type over $k$, and $\pi \colon \mathfrak{X} \to \mathfrak{S}$ is a $1$-morphism of stacks.
 If the $1$-morphism $\pi$ is understood from the context, we denote the object simply by $\mathfrak{X}$. \item A $1$-morphism $(f, \alpha) \colon (\mathfrak{X}, \pi) \to (\mathfrak{X'}, \pi')$ consists of a $1$-morphism of stacks $f \colon \mathfrak{X} \to \mathfrak{X'}$ and a $2$-morphism of stacks $\alpha \colon \pi \Rightarrow \pi' \circ f$. \item A $2$-morphism $\mu \colon (f, \alpha) \Rightarrow (g, \beta)$ in $\Stck/\mathfrak{S}$ is a natural isomorphism such that $\pi'(\mu) \circ \alpha = \beta$.